Solar energy for power and heat generation

 Chile is enjoying strong economic growth.
 This has led to an increase in the number of conventional thermal power plants and a surge in fossil fuel consumption, resulting in a substantial rise in Chile’s greenhouse gas emissions.
-The goal of Chile’s energy policy is to ensure the security of supply at competitive costs while taking into account climate change mitigation criteria.
-In 2008, the quota law established a basis for integrating renewables into the market.
-Because of the outstanding insolation conditions in Chile, solar energy plays an important role in this context.
+The goal of Chile’s energy policy is to ensure the security of supply at competitive costs while taking climate change mitigation criteria into account.
+Legislation adopted in 2008 set a quota for renewable energies and established a basis for their integration into the market.
+Due to Chile’s optimal solar irradiation conditions, solar energy plays an important role in this context.

-To foster market development, the Ministry of Energy has passed a promotion law that creates tax incentives for the use of solar collectors for water heating.
-The net billing law governs the process by which surplus energy from small systems delivering up to 100 kilowatts for captive use is fed into the distribution network.
+In order to encourage market development, the Ministry of Energy has adopted a promotion law which creates tax incentives for the use of solar collectors for water heating.
+In the power generation sector, the Net Billing Law regulates grid feed-in of surplus electricity from small-scale systems delivering up to 100 kW for home consumption.
 The tendering process for Latin America’s first large-scale solar power plant has been completed.

 The project’s objective was to open up economically viable market segments for the use of solar energy for power and heat generation, with a focus on self-supply, and to establish favourable conditions for the installation of this technology.

 The project, which ended in April 2017, focused on the interface between the solar market and energy policy.
 The knowledge gained from the project activities was continuously integrated into the advisory services provided to Chile’s Ministry of Energy and helped to establish favourable conditions for the installation of this technology.